 The process is not easy and often the debtor does not want to undergo it or does not have the possibility to provide other collateral.
 Another setback can be the lender’s reluctance to change the contract.
 It is therefore best to think things through before committing to a guarantee.

 Once the guarantor has discharged the debt, the guarantor becomes the creditor.
-They can then claim from the debtor what they have paid to the original creditor.
-The latter should notify the debtor that their debt has been discharged by the guarantor.
+He can then claim from the debtor what he has paid to the original creditor.
+The latter should notify the debtor that his debt has been discharged by the guarantor.

 Our team of experienced attorneys will help you solve any legal issue.
 Within 24 hours we’ll evaluate your situation and suggest a step-by-step solution, including all costs.
 The price for this proposal is only CZK 690, and this is refunded to you when you order service from us.